Alluxio/alluxio/docs/Architecture.md

 ### Client

 The Tachyon client provides users a gateway to interact with the Tachyon servers.
 It exposes a [file system API](File-System-API.html).
-In addition to metadata operations, it is also responsible for initiating connections to read and write data.
-This includes both contacting the Tachyon worker for data stored in Tachyon as well as using an under storage client when the data is not available in Tachyon.
+It initiates communication with master to carry out metadata operations and with workers to read and write data that exist in Tachyon.
+Data that exists in the under storage but is not available in Tachyon is accessed directly through an under storage client.